tatianasnook/intro-to-tests-activity/README.md

 ```
 $ git clone <paste your copied URL here>
 ```
+This command makes a new folder called `intro-to-tests-activity`, and then puts the project into this new folder.
 Use `ls` to confirm there's a new project folder

 3. Move your location into this project folder